-(all dollar amounts in thousands) 2018 2017 2016 Research and development expenditures \$ 159,084 \$ 155,252 \$ 134,323 Capitalization of costs incurred in developing computer software \$ 44,221 \$ 61,043 \$ 50,392 Research and development expenditures as a percentage of revenues 9.8% 10.2% 9.6 %
+(all dollar amounts in thousands) 2019 2018 2017 Research and development expenditures \$ 163,008 \$ 159,084 \$ 155,252 Capitalization of costs incurred in developing computer software \$ 34,074 \$ 44,221 \$ 61,043 Research and development expenditures as a percentage of revenues 9.9% 9.8% 10.2% management services through a single platform.
+SWP utilizes SEI's proprietary applications with those built by third-party providers and integrates them into a single technology platform.
+This integration supports straight-through business processing and enables the transformation of our clients' wealth services from operational investment processing services to client value-added services.